 But when it is difficult to associate beliefs with behavior and the consequences of that behavior, because of the fact that people’s actual beliefs have been left unclear or have been disguised, the public appetite for top-down social control is increased, with the result that everyone is free to profess to believe whatever they want about religious and other matters, but only because professed belief is deemed to be irrelevant: The governing social institutions will just directly control how people behave, paying no heed to what they profess to believe—since it will generally be assumed that people often freely lie, whether to others or themselves, about what it is that they actually believe—or, at least, it will be assumed that most people are in the habit of deliberately remaining vague and unconscious about what it is that they actually believe.
 And it is this state of affairs that is now generally accepted as the “normal” one.

 Without honesty or “unity of meaning” in a society, it is not possible for members of society to reliably associate the basic realm of publicly professed belief with the basic realm of behavior, or action, or practice.
-And it is vitally important that this association be made a reliable one, because it is only in the realm of action or practice that it can be determined whether a belief is a worthy one, because ultimately the only true test of a belief’s worth is its practical usefulness: that is to say, how effective it is at bringing about success and happiness in the lives of the adherents of that belief.
-If—by means of a widely shared societal insistence on the practice of honesty (regardless of any particular person’s belief or lack of belief in the importance of honesty)—we could associate or correlate these two basic realms of “belief” and “practice” or “action” in a reliable way, it then would become possible to view the entire realm of “belief” much more objectively and dispassionately than we now can—which would eliminate much of what fuels the religious and philosophical conflicts and disputes that we currently find.
+And it is vitally important that this association be made a reliable one, because it is only in the realm of action or practice that it can be determined whether a belief is a worthy one, because ultimately the only true test of a belief’s worth is its practical usefulness—that is to say, how effective it is at bringing about success and happiness in the lives of the adherents of that belief.
+If—by means of a widely shared societal insistence on the practice of honesty (regardless of any particular person’s belief or lack of belief in the importance of honesty as an abstract matter)—we could associate or correlate these two basic realms of “belief” and “practice” or “action” in a reliable way, it then would become possible to view the entire realm of “belief” much more objectively and dispassionately than we now can—which would eliminate much of what fuels the religious and philosophical conflicts and disputes that we currently find.
 And so for that reason (as well as others), a thoroughly honest society, in which a large measure of “unity of meaning” existed, would also be a more peaceful and tranquil and a less confusing society.

 Esotericist religion essentially glosses over the important conceptual distinction between “meaning” and “belief” by making the tacit assumption that “space” can be created for a person’s individual beliefs if he can find “space” for his own individual, private meanings.
 But “space” for one’s beliefs regarding the best ways to live, and think, and learn, and work, and relate to others, and raise one’s children, can only be created in an actual, social space, making it possible for a person to actually live out those beliefs to some extent.
 The creation of “space” for a person’s individual, private meanings—what in terms of Bible symbolism might be thought of as his “heaven,” or “inner chamber,” or “holy of holies”—can never provide an adequate substitute for that social space.
 The result of a person’s trying to obtain his “freedom of belief” by carving out his own private meanings is only to separate that person from other people, and not to provide the sense of freedom of action that the person is actually hoping to achieve—whether he realizes it or not—as the result of obtaining his freedom of belief.
 And it is only through participation in non-esoteric religious communities (or whatever one wishes to call an institution of that nature) that I believe people would realistically be able to find any significant measure of both freedom of belief and freedom of action in our modern society.